rh/rix/README.md

 The `rename` command renames all selected elements and attributes.

     $ rix rename //h2 index.html --name h1

+The values of elements and attributes can be trimmed, so ' foo ' becomes 'foo'.
+Trimming all text nodes is as easy as:

+    $ rix trim "//text()" *.xml

 Two commands are useful when run before an editing command: `count` and `show`.
 The `count` command gives the number of selected nodes (elements, attributes etc.) for every file.
 For example: